GRAMMYs 2020: Predictions for All the Major Categories

-GRAMMYs 2020: Predictions for Best New Artist, Album of the Year and More
+2020 GRAMMY Predictions: Who Will Win Album of the Year, Best New Artist and More

-Awards season 2020 continues with the GRAMMYs on Jan.
-26, and there are some familiar faces favored in each of the major categories.
+Awards season continues with this Sunday's GRAMMY Awards, but before the golden gramophones are handed out on Jan.
+26, we're making our predictions for who will win top honors.

-Billie Eilish and Lizzo have the momentum leading up to music's biggest night, earning nods in each of the "Big Four" categories -- Album of the Year, Song of the Year, Record of the Year and Best New Artist -- and, barring some shocking snubs, should take home the majority of the golden gramophones in those categories come GRAMMY night.
+Billie Eilish and Lizzo have the momentum leading up to music's biggest night, with nods in each of the "Big Four" categories -- Album of the Year, Song of the Year, Record of the Year and Best New Artist -- and, barring some shocking snubs, are the frontrunners to win in the majority of those categories come GRAMMY night.

 Also in contention?
 Lil Nas X with his massive breakout hit, "Old Town Road," Ariana Grande and her triumphant catharsis album, Thank U, Next, and the surprising return of the Star Is Born soundtrack.
 (Check out our snubs and surprises for more on how exactly that happened.)
-Plus, there are some less-mainstream faves like Bon Iver, Lana Del Rey and H.E.R. hoping to play spoiler.
+Then there are faves like Bon Iver, Lana Del Rey and H.E.R., all hoping to play spoiler.

-Read on to check out ET's predictions in the major categories, and stay tuned throughout GRAMMY night to see who takes home the biggest awards!
+Below, ET's resident GRAMMYs expert makes predictions for who should win and who will win in the "Big Four" -- and stay tuned throughout GRAMMY night to see who takes home the biggest awards!

 ALBUM OF THE YEAR